zheng0xd/JATIC-internal-docs/docs/guidelines/open-source.md

 - We say that a project is **open-source** when its software and its source code have been approved and released to the open internet with a license that allows any user to use, change, and re-distribute the source code without restriction.
 - We say that a project is **open-collaboration** when its software and its source code have been approved and released to the open internet, and has a policy which allows any capable internet user to participate in its development.

+!!! example

-Note that a project can be public release without being open-source, for example, if it has a license that restricts commercial and military use.
-A project can also be open-source without being open-collaboration, if it does not, in practice, accept external contributions requests.
+    A project can be public release without being open-source if it has a license that restricts commercial and military use.

+    A project can be open-source without being open-collaboration, if it does not accept external contributions requests.

 ## Overall objectives